 “Is this legal advice?”

-No — this is a general information document-checking service with comments from past experience and cases.
+No — this is a general information document-checking service with comments from past experience and cases from an experienced professional.

 “How long does this take?”